-- The Council continued to make sure that Secretariat staff members are appropriately trained and informed on all issues relating to the public finances and fiscal rules. - The Council documented clearly the Government's compliance or noncompliance with the domestic Budgetary Rule, in its "Assessment of Compliance with the Domestic Budgetary Rule in 2019" publication in May 2020. - The Council further developed its analysis of revisions to public finance projections relative to plans, its analysis of budgetary one-offs, and its understanding of key drivers of public expenditure forecasts. - The Council continued to develop its work on producing long-term fiscal projections.
+- The Council continued to make sure that Secretariat staff members are appropriately trained and informed on all issues relating to the public finances and fiscal rules. - The Council documented clearly the Government's compliance or noncompliance with the domestic Budgetary Rule, in its "Assessment of Compliance with the Domestic Budgetary Rule in 2020" published in the Fiscal Assessment Report, May 2021. - The Council further developed its analysis of revisions to public finance projections relative to plans, its analysis of budgetary one-offs, and its understanding of key drivers of public expenditure forecasts. - The Council continued to develop its work on producing long-term fiscal projections.